-When the import has completed, you can click here to see details about the import and eventually correct errors in the data souce file.
+When the import has completed, you can click here to see details about the import and eventually correct errors in the data source file.

 The data import result

-When we access our business module, the data from the csv file we have imported can be viewed.
-Because we use a primary key when importing data, we can make changes to the data we allready have imported, by running the import command again.
+When we access our business module, the data from the .csv file we have imported can be viewed.
+Because we use a primary key when importing data, we can make changes to the data we already have imported, by running the import command again.

 In this example I want to update the address of the company "Arcu laculis Enim PC" from my previous import.

 Company;Address;City;Zip;Phone;Email "Arcu Iaculis Enim PC";"Rundweg 4";"Bremen";"0257NR";"01 19 64 44 54";"sagittis.Nullam.firstname.lastname@example.org"

 - I browse the file system for the .csv file and start the import/update operation